ricknout/shortstories/README.md

 • <b>Dialogs provide a means of viewing a list of achievements, gained by exploring various paths in a story</b>

-Unique colors, icons, vibration patterns and sounds exist for different types of scenarios and actions, and are used to theme the Notifications and App Shortcuts.
+Unique colors, icons, vibration patterns and sounds exist for different types of scenarios, and are used to theme the Notifications.
+Emoji provide a contextual icon for scenarios and choices.

 Stories are defined in XML.
 A basic structure of <b>Story</b>, <b>Choice</b>, <b>Scenario</b>, <b>Achievement</b> and <b>Finish</b> tags allows ShortStories to parse and play almost any kind of text-based, multiple choice game.